konmenel/base0x40/README.md

 ```

 # Documentation
 Come on there is no need for documentation...
-For example usage check the test in `lib.rs`.
+For example usage check the test in `src/lib.rs`.